n-1991/academic-kickstart/content/home/teaching.md

 ## Lecturing

-* Statistics 1 for International Relations and Political Science (master)
+* Statistics 1 for International Relations and Political Science (master), 2022